The Angel of History is the main protagonist in my artistic research.

 At the end of her journey, the Angel embraces her role as Media Archaeologist (from the future),

-and compiles her insights on image processing into Resolution Studies.
+and compiles her insights on image infrastructure as Resolution Studies.

 Why Study Resolutions?